UBCSailbot/docs/docs/reference/github/workflow/pr.md

 # Pull Requests

 Pull requests are used to facilitate code reviews when merging a branch into the main branch.
-A pull request represents a combination of many commits that together form the overall change that we want to make to the main branch.
+A pull request is the implementation of an issue or other change that we want to make to the main branch.

 !!! note

     Pull requests are much like issues where we can do many of the same things.
-This goes for creating comments in markdown, assigning reviewers, adding labels, add it to a project, or add it to a milestone.
+This goes for creating comments in markdown, assigning reviewers, adding labels, adding projects, or adding milestones.
-    Sometimes we skip writing an issue and skip to the pull request when the change is relatively small.
+    Sometimes we skip writing an issue when the change is relatively small.

 ## Creating a pull request